-- The plot of Edmond Hamilton's The Haunted Stars revolves around discovery that humanity is descended from the vast interstellar empire.
-True homeworld of humanity was Ryn, the third planet of Altair.
+- The plot of Edmond Hamilton's The Haunted Stars revolves around the discovery that humanity is descended from the vast interstellar empire.
+A true homeworld of humanity was Ryn, the third planet of Altair.
 That empire was destroyed by unknown powerful alien enemies.

 - The premise of both versions of Battlestar Galactica is that humanity evolved on Kobol and Earth is one of thirteen colonies, the other twelve of which have maintained contact.

 - Though in Battlestar Galactica (2003) it eventually turns out that the audience lives on the second planet to be called Earth, the first one suffered the same fate as the other twelve colonies.
 "We" are apparently descended from a mix of refugees from all thirteen colonies and Earth II's native hominids.

 - In season 9 of Stargate SG-1 it turns out that the Ancients weren't originally from Earth but came from a different galaxy altogether, and that they were fleeing a war with religious fanatics who have since then Ascended to a Higher Plane of Existence like them, but unlike the Ancients they want to be worshiped.

 - In The Twilight Zone episode "Probe 7 - Over and Out" an astronaut crash-lands on an uninhabited planet after his homeworld has a nuclear war, and shortly after meets a woman in a similar situation.
 Their names turn out to be Adam and Eve.

 - In the final episode of Space1999 the Alphans come across a planet called Arkadia that hosts the ruins of a 25,000-year old human civilization, and they gradually figure out that it was humanity's original homeworld.